krivard/codalab-worksheets-wiki/Dev:-Deploying-CodaLab.md

 This guide will show you how to deploy a CodaLab instance to Azure.
 The CodaLab deployment tools use [Fabric](http://www.fabfile.org), a Python library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.

+**Note:** If you are a project committer, there is a set of credentials, predefined certificates, and a `.codalabconfig` template for you to use.
+Contact the project coordinator to get access to these items.

 ## Install Prerequisites
 - [Windows Azure](http://www.windowsazure.com/) account
 - [Visual C++ 2008 redistributable package](http://www.microsoft.com/en-us/download/details.aspx?id=29)
-- Cygwin
+- Cygwin (required to run Fabric on Windows)
-- Remote Git repository with cloned fork of CodaLab repo.
+- Remote Git repository with cloned fork of the CodaLab repo.
 Follow these instructions: [Dev: Configure CodaLab for Development](https://github.com/codalab/codalab/wiki/Dev:-Configure-Codalab-For-Development).

 ### Install and configure Cygwin
-1. Download the appropriate 32-bit installer from [Cygwin.com](http://cygwin.com/install.html).
+1. Download the appropriate installer from [Cygwin.com](http://cygwin.com/install.html).
 2. Install the following packages (listed here by category):

 - **Python**